 Maine heroes are not forgotten.
 I’ve been thinking a lot about the service members from Maine who died in the line of duty and in the service and defense of this country since September 11, 2001.

 My name is Major David J. Cote.
 I’m an active-duty Marine Corps officer, an Iraq war veteran and a proud native Mainer.
 Over Memorial Day weekend 2013, I officially created The Summit Project.
-I launched this website and visited Maine to publicly share a vision for a unique project to sustain and honor the memories of our state’s newest war veterans and the faithful spirit of all Mainers — of whom one in seven are veterans, the third-highest ranking in the nation.
+I launched this website and visited Maine to publicly share a vision for a unique project to honor and sustain the memories of our state’s newest war veterans and the faithful spirit of all Mainers — of whom one in seven are veterans, the third-highest ranking in the nation.

 Major David J. Cote, USMC — South Portland, Maine, Memorial Day, 2013

 The surviving families of our fallen Maine heroes have made this project viable.
-Not only have they shared the stories of their loved ones’ character, integrity and service, they have also unearthed and donated a special memorial stone that represents their fallen family member.
-We’ve engraved those stones and beginning with Mt.
-Katahdin on Memorial Day 2014, volunteers will hike up and down mountains in Maine carrying these stones in their packs.
+Not only have they shared the stories of their loved ones’ character, integrity and service, they have also unearthed and donated a special memorial stone that uniquely represents their fallen family member.
+We’ve engraved those stones and beginning with Katahdin on Memorial Day 2014, volunteers will hike up and down mountains in Maine carrying these stones in their packs.
 We will carry their stones during the hike, but we will carry their stories for a lifetime — making the Summit Project a living memorial.

 Our tribute hikes will become a symbol of solidarity that recognizes the burden shouldered by our brave Maine service members and their families.
 We will honor the fallen by challenging the living.
 We will live a life worthy of their sacrifice.

 As a living memorial, The Summit Project is much more than names on a wall.
 We will prepare for our tribute hikes by learning as much as possible about each fallen Maine hero — we want to know who they were as siblings, spouses, children, soldiers, citizens and Mainers.
-Before every climb our teams of hikers will watch the short videos on this site that our surviving families have helped to create.
-These stories will help us get a glimpse of the lives of our fallen heroes, appreciate their service, and orient our our own mind, body and spirit toward honoring and sustaining their memory.
+Before every climb our teams of hikers will watch the short videos on this site, videos that our surviving families have helped to create.
+These stories will help us get a glimpse of the lives of our fallen heroes, appreciate their service, and orient our own mind, body and spirit toward honoring and sustaining their memory.

 Different than any other multi-sport athletic event out there, this will be an endurance event that has real meaning.
 We believe that carrying these stones will help us understand what it was like to serve, what it means to serve and what it means to sacrifice for something greater, even when the payoff is sometimes unclear.
 Our act of solidarity and the alignment of our efforts toward the summit of Katahdin and other mountains in Maine will reinforce the values that all Mainers hold dear – we look after one another, we remember one another, we take care of one another, we are faithful and we lift each other to higher places – literally and figuratively.
 In that sense, the spirit of our fallen Maine heroes can remain very much alive.